 #2 QR Codes

 QR codes are more advanced than barcodes.
 These are black modules in the shape of a square that can include any information.
 It’s really easy to create custom asset tags with QR codes that are scannable by cameras on smart devices.

 RFID tags use radio waves to transmit the necessary information.
 Companies that use this require a special type of equipment that’s pricey but demonstrates that they aren’t afraid of more advanced technology.
 The beauty about RFID tags is that they don’t have to be visible to be scannable, making them a good option for tracking high-value assets.

 GPS tags are the most expensive and difficult to set up but they are also advanced.
 They provide real-time records of times and locations.
 This is one of the ways companies keep track of vehicles that transport cargo or passengers.

 When choosing the right asset tags for equipment, there are a few options.
 Polyester asset labels work well on curved or uneven surfaces.
 They have a permanent adhesive on the back and can contain any information, including the company logo, name and other material information.

 There are several types of anodized aluminum tags, including foil asset labels and rigid aluminum asset tags, which are mostly used on manufacturing or industrial equipment.
-Metal tags stand up to harsh environments, chemicals and solvents that can eat away at the vital information they hold.
+Metal tags stand up to harsh environments, chemicals, and solvents that can eat away at the vital information they hold.

 Whether you’re looking to secure office equipment or heavy-duty equipment, Metal Marker Manufacturing can customize your metal tags and decals for your business, no matter the quantity.
-Call us to see how we can get the job done.
+Contact us to see how we can get the job done.